Looking for something? Search Here »

 Where can I get more information?

-Pets Australia members can login to see some really important and interesting facts on puppy farms and comment on the Pets Australia papers:
+Pets Australia members can login and then look below this list to see some really important and interesting facts on puppy farms and comment on the Pets Australia papers:

-NEW!
-CLIENT HANDOUT SHEET/INFORMATION SHEET ON PUPPY FARMS!
+SEE!
+CLIENT HANDOUT SHEET/INFORMATION SHEET ON SUBSTANDARD BREEDERS!

 RSPCA discussion paper on puppy farms